FigmaAI/zeplin-ml/README.md

 ## Overview

-A project using [TensorFlow JS](https://www.tensorflow.org/js) to create the “spell check” of design systems, that helps designers by keep-watching numerous design elements instead of humans.
+A project using [TensorFlow JS](https://www.tensorflow.org/js) to create the `spell check` of design systems, that helps designers by keep-watching numerous design elements instead of humans.
 The best way to illustrate this is to see it in action via the animation below:

 [**Demo (Youtube)**](https://youtu.be/ec3AEtY-qEY)